Panforte 250 g

 History

-The 'melatello' ancient ancestor of panforte is certainly one of the first sweets manufactured in Siena, this was originally composed simply of honey and flour.
+The 'melatello' ancient ancestor of panforte was certainly one of the first sweets manufactured in Siena, this was originally composed simply of honey and flour.

-From the 'melatello' will originate in the following centuries the panpepato, the panforte and the rest of the family.
-We are at the beginning of the 13th century.
-And from the Far East arrived the first spices that entered as very precious goods in the convents and abbeys, in the pharmacies and in the homes of the rich.
-There are various legends handed down that take us back to the origin of the recipe of the first panforte (panpepato) and even if we cannot establish whether it was the lay pharmacist (apothecary) or the one of the convent who first formulated the ancient recipe, it is certain that from the gastronomic side, certainly, in the monasteries there is much news of ancient 'honeyed' and spiced breads and that only later the panpepati will also make a fine show on the shelves of the apothecaries.
+From the 'melatello', the panpepato, the panforte and the rest of the family all came about in the following centuries.
+We are at the beginning of the 13th century and from the Far East arrived the first spices that entered as very precious goods in the convents and abbeys, in the pharmacies and in the homes of the rich.
+There are various legends handed down that take us back to the origin of the recipe of the first panforte (panpepato) and even if we cannot establish whether it was the lay pharmacist (apothecary) or the one of the convents who first formulated the ancient recipe, it is certain that from the gastronomic side, certainly, in the monasteries there is much news of ancient 'honeyed' and spiced breads and that only later the panpepatoes also made a fine show on the shelves of the apothecaries.
 Various other documents tell us about the variations that were made to panpepato over the centuries until reaching around the middle of the 15th century.
 When the apothecaries took the initiative and established that the real panpepato, the “good” one, should be prepared and sold only by them in their apothecaries.

 The black variant is distinguished by the presence of candied melon, the use of sugar instead of honey and the addition of pepper among the spices.